Cassandra, a movie by Roger Ross Williams, has its world premiere at Sundance 2023

 CASSANDRO

 Cassandro is the new scripted film from Oscar-winning documentary filmmaker Roger Ross Williams, starring Gael García Bernal.
-It had its world premiere at the 2023 Sundance Film Festival, and will be in select U.S. theaters starting September 15 and streaming globally on Prime Video starting September 22.
+It had its world premiere at the 2023 Sundance Film Festival, and streams globally on Prime Video starting September 22.

 Gael García Bernal in Cassandro